elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 ## Git Situations

-I will provide some git basics that I use regularly.
+I will assume you already know how to commit your code changes and push them to your github fork.
+So I will provide some git commands for common occurrences.
 I use GitHub Desktop + VS Code, so I am not a git guru.
-I will assume you already know how to commit your code changes and push them to your github fork.

 I use the [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) extension to avoid the CLI for rebasing, squashing commits, and other actions where GitHub Desktop is inadequate.